-- educational data reporting standards, the School shall only use data systems that have been approved by the BOE as complying with the BOE-approved data reporting standards and shall obtain prior written approval from the BOE for any data system that has not been so approved. - 11.6.
-Personnel Data.
-The School shall maintain accurate and complete personnel and payroll information and shall provide such information to the Commission, in the format and timeframe prescribed by the Commission, as required for the Legislature or any State agency including but not limited to the Department of Budget & Finance, Employees' Retirement System and the Hawaii Employer-Union Health Benefits Trust Fund.
-The School shall ensure each employee receiving State benefits qualifies for such benefits. - 11.7.
-School's Annual Report.
-The School shall submit an annual report to the Commission in the format and timeframe needed to assist the Commission in gathering complete information about the School. - 11.8.
-Commission's Annual Report.
-The Commission shall publish and provide an annual report on the School's performance in accordance with the Performance Frameworks. - 11.9.
-Immediate Notice.
-The School shall immediately notify the Commission (and other appropriate authorities) of any of the following: - (a) Any circumstance requiring the closure of the School, including, but not limited to, a natural disaster, such as an earthquake, storm, tsunami, flood or other weather related event, other extraordinary emergency or destruction of or damage to the School facility; - (b) Any condition that may cause the School to vary from the terms of this Contract or applicable requirements, federal and/or State law; - (c) The arrest of any members of the School Governing Board or School employees for a crime punishable as a felony or any crime related to the misappropriation of funds or theft; - (d) Misappropriation of funds; - (e) Any complaint, citation or default filed against the School by a government agency or lessor; - (f) Any inaccuracy found in enrollment count or other data provided to the Commission; - (g) The School receives a notice or is otherwise informed that the School or Commission is a party to a legal suit; - (h) The discipline of employees at the School arising from misconduct or behavior that may have resulted in harm to students or others, or that constituted violations of law; - (i) A default on any obligation, which shall include debts for which payments are past due by ninety (90) days or more; or - (j) The School's enrollment at any time decreases by 10% or more compared to the most recent pupil count submitted to the Commission.
+- 11.9.1.
+School closure.
+The School shall make reasonable efforts to promptly notify the public, which may include notice to the Department of Education, of any circumstance requiring the closure of the School, including, but not limited to, a natural disaster, such as an earthquake, storm, tsunami, flood, or other weather-related event, other extraordinary emergency, or destruction of or damage to the School facility; - 11.9.2.
+Other events.
+The School shall immediately notify the Commission when it has knowledge of any of the following: - (a) Any condition that may cause the School to vary from the terms of this Contract or applicable requirements, federal and/or State law; - (b) The arrest of any members of the School Governing Board or School employees for a crime punishable as a felony or any crime related to the misappropriation of funds or theft; - (c) Misappropriation of funds; - (d) Any complaint, citation, or default filed against the School by a government agency or lessor; - (e) Any inaccuracy found in enrollment count or other data provided to the Commission; - (f) The School receives a notice or is otherwise informed that the School or Commission is a party to a legal suit; - (g) The discipline of employees at the School arising from misconduct or behavior that may have resulted in harm to students or others, or that constituted violations of law; - (h) A default on any obligation, which shall include debts for which payments are past due by ninety (90) days or more; or - (i) The School's enrollment at any time decreases by 10% or more compared to the most recent pupil count submitted to the Commission.